confluentinc/cli/CONTRIBUTING.md

     eval $(goenv init -)
     export PATH="$PATH:$GOPATH/bin"

-Finally, you can install the appropriate version of Go by running the following command inside the root directory:
+Finally, you can install the appropriate version of Go by running the following command inside the root directory of the repository:

     goenv install